Business Insider

 In 2015, Axel Springer SE acquired 88 percent of the stake in Insider Inc. for $343 million (€306 million), implying a total valuation of $442 million.
-In February 2021, the brand was renamed simply Insider.
+From February 2021 to November 2023, the brand was named simply Insider while it published general news and lifestyle content, before its name was reverted.

+In 2023, Business Insider shifted its organizational model, adding multiple artificial intelligence (AI) products in 2024, and reducing its staff by nearly 40% between April 2023 and May 2025.